knickels/Player-Stage-Manual/CONTROLLER_PY.md

 * `GetYSpeed`: sideways (perpendicular) speed (metres/sec).
 * `GetYawSpeed`: turning speed (radians/sec).

 #### `Get_Pos ()`
 This function interacts with the robot's odometry.
 It allows you to monitor where the robot thinks it is.
 Coordinate values are given relative to its starting point, and yaws are relative to its starting yaw.

-* `GetXPos()`: returns current x coordinate relative to its x starting position.
+* `GetXPos()`: gives current x coordinate relative to its x starting position.
-* `GetYPos()`: returns current y coordinate relative to its y starting position.
+* `GetYPos()`: gives current y coordinate relative to its y starting position.
-* `GetYaw()`: returns current yaw relative to its starting yaw.
+* `GetYaw()`: gives current yaw relative to its starting yaw.

 > #### TRY IT OUT